 Each year since 2010, CASE’s youth volunteers and field organizers knock on tens of thousands of doors in Phoenix’s low-income neighborhoods our work has transformed Latino voting in Phoenix and helped to create a more representative government in that city—the sixth largest in the U.S. and home to approximately 20% of Arizona’s residents.

-In 2016 CASE’s Civic Participation work will begin earlier than ever, as we will join our One Arizona partners in launching a state-wide voter registration project in February.
+In 2018 CASE’s Civic Participation work began earlier than ever, when we joined our One Arizona partners in launching a state-wide voter registration project in February.

 To participate in CASE’s ongoing civic participation work, contact is at firstname.lastname@example.org